Rose Norman: Finding Lesbian Community in Alabama

 I think we probably had twenty people in the chorus that first year.
 We were meeting at the Girl’s Club, and I think we were able to have the space for free.
 It was in an old building, and it didn’t have a piano.
 Sherry must have had to haul a keyboard around.
 Sherry wrote music, arranged music, and found music.
 She could listen to a song, write it down, and then arrange it for the voices that we had.
 She was wonderful at that.

 Maybe five of us from that first year are still in it.
 Every year, membership shifts and changes.
 The group has just resurfaced after the COVID years.
-We went through a three-year hiatus when there was no place to meet and no place to rehearse.
+We went through a three-year hiatus when there was no place to perform and no place to rehearse.
 People were rightly concerned about contagion.

 Our director, Pam Siegler, was the one who decided this year to get us back together.
 Pam, a retired choral director and science teacher, is our fourth director, and the one who has been with us the longest.
 She’s the first, trained choral director that we’ve ever had.
 Sherry had trained in operatic music, and Angela Lucas, our second director, had trained as a musician, not as a choral director.
 Our third director, Carol Crosslin, was a band director.
 Now, we have someone who was actually trained as a choral director.
 Pam has been with us since 2010, except, of course, for the three-year hiatus during COVID.